Ronald Severa: 1960 Rome Olympics

+Pan Am Games

-Severa was also a member of two USA Pan American teams.
+In non-Olympic international competition, Severa was a member of two USA Pan American teams.
 He won a gold medal in the 1959 Games in Chicago, IL, and a silver medal in the 1963 Games in São Paulo, Brazil.

+Coaching

+Severa was a Water Polo Coach at his alma mater, the University of Southern California where he served as a Head Water Polo Coach from 1964 through 1991.

+In addition to his career coaching water polo, Severa owned a construction company.

+Honors

 In 1977, Severa was inducted into the USA Water Polo Hall of Fame.
 He was inducted into the USC Hall of Fame in 2007.